Next Historic Sites Lecture 21 October

 Do you have an experience, poem, or reflection that you would like to share with the church community in Daily Bread?

-We are looking for submissions that are approximately 300 words.
+Submissions should be approximately 300 words.
 Remember to write for a global audience and in your own voice.

 More Daily Bread writing guidelines and a submission form are online.
 Thank you for considering sharing in this ministry!

 Project Zion Podcast ends 2020 with a candid interview with President Steve Veazey, conducted by Linda Booth.
 In it Veazey shares Christmas memories, reflections on the year, and hopes for the future.

 Total contributions through November 30 equal $9.95 million.
 That means to meet the $12 million dollar goal for Worldwide Mission Tithes in 2020, December contributions need to total $2.05 million.

 You can still help.
 If you are able, consider an extra contribution to support mission tithes.
 If you give weekly, give an extra week’s contribution before the end of the year.
 If you give monthly, consider adding a contribution.
 Every extra gift makes a difference and provides hope to many at a time when it is needed most.